Roll20/help.roll20.net/_posts/2012-05-29-playing-in-google-plus.markdown

 layout: default
 title: Playing in a Google+ Hangout
 categories: beginner popular
+description: Learn how to play your Roll20 game in a Google+ Hangout
 ---

 By default, when you launch a campaign you will be playing on the Roll20 site itself, and using the built-in video and voice chat (powered by TokBox).
 However, you also have the option to take your game with you to a Google+ Hangout.